PattyMac17/Super-Mammoth-Bros/README.md

 1) Clone the repository
 2) Navigate to the project folder and explore the code in your preferred coding environment
 3) Execute the main file

-Controls:
+  Gameplay Controls:

-  Gameplay:
     * A: Move left
     * D: Move right
     * W: Jump

-  Menu:
+  Menu Controls:
   * SPACE: Start game
   * V: Display Controls
   * B: Return to Start Screen
   * ESC: Quit game at any time

 Contributors:
 * Patrick McLean
 * Jess Huang
 * Vy Doan